EngineMachiner/mind-box/README.md

 ## Installation

 Drop the mind$box folder in the Scripts folder.
-Run the functions in your Lua scripts.
+Run the functions like mindbox.print() in your Lua scripts.